Curator – Professional Training Programme

-We are seeking a south-east-based professional dance artist to curate a diverse and engaging cohort of teachers for our Professional Practice Programme, running from September 2026 to July 2027.
+We're looking for a professional dance artist based in the South East to curate diverse and engaging teachers for our Professional Training Programme, running from September 2026 to July 2027.

-Our Professional Practice Programme aims to lay the foundations for expanded choreographic practices and give participants access to the wide range of genres and styles within contemporary dance.
+Our Professional Training Programme is designed to offer participants access to a wide range of genres and styles within contemporary dance.

 What are we looking for?